darkquake93/unihood/README.md

+I have already noted above some of the technologies I have proposed to use, but an important aspect of this project is to survey and in some cases trail some alternatives to these and the additional components which will help me put a system together with minimal coding.
+Because of this requirement, I propose an unusual approach compared with the traditional structured methodologies;

+In order to meet the goal of minimising actual coding and maximising use of open-source components, I aim to rapidly survey product and forum websites, to identify choices.
+To be a candidate for trial a component must be:

+•	A necessary or highly desirable component of the finished system

+•	Able to be qickly and easily configured into the application.

+I will use this methodology in an iterative fashion, while examining and speculating as to how each part and attempt at the build process will affect how the database system and web presentation comes together.
+There will be a level of trial and error in the steps which will determine the tasks in the final HOW-TO document, and this will ensure all the correct steps from this trialling will end up as concrete statements in this document.

 ###How will you use the technologies and resources to achieve your aims?

-A level of trial and error regarding the project setup’s HOW-TO will be applied, and this will give insight into their connection with the cloud-based resources.
-I will use these in an iterative fashion, examining how each part and attempt at the setup process will affect the database and its linkage with the website.

 I will focus on an Amazon (Free Tier) virtual machine providing these functionalities and in particular the optimal / custom alterations of the machine's OS' specifications such as RAM, Hard Disk space (as well as the procedure of adding an extra virtual drive known as an Elastic Block Store (EBS) to the virtual machine and so on.

 ###Show the major phases of the project, milestones and deliverables.

 Investigation Phase